Cursor IDE Integration

 2. Ensure Node.js 18+ is installed: node --version

-3. Verify the package is installed: npx crawlforge-mcp-server --version
+3. Verify the CLI is installed: crawlforge --version

 4. Restart Cursor IDE completely